 Our whiplash lawyers aren’t afraid to handle the tough cases with no clear answers.
 Even if you think you might share fault for a Dallas whiplash injury, we are willing to fight for the compensation you deserve.

 Determining fault for your whiplash injury will depend on how your whiplash injury occurred.
-If you suffered from whiplash after being in a car accident, then whoever caused the car accident can be held liable for your injuries.
+If you suffered from whiplash after being in a vehicle accident, then whoever caused the vehicle accident can be held liable for your injuries.
 Sometimes, multiple parties can be held liable for injuries in accidents.

 For example, a distracted may have hit you on the road, but the wreck may have been significantly worse due to a pothole in the road.
 In this case, both the distracted driver and the government entity responsible for keeping the roads repaired would be held liable for your whiplash injury.

 An investigation of your accident can be done by gathering all of the available evidence including police reports, medical records, photographs, and witness testimonies.
 Once a defendant or multiple defendants can be named in your lawsuit, your attorney can calculate your settlement.

 In personal injury cases, your Dallas whiplash injury lawyer will have to clearly show the four elements of “negligence.”
 These include:

 Our award-winning attorneys at Crain Brogdon, LLP. have won hundreds of cases on behalf of clients by decisively proving these four elements.

 Our attorneys are highly represented in local, state, and national awards and recognitions.
 We are routinely asked to provide media analysis on complicated legal issues across the country.